 This section of the website is intended to help you choose the right province for you and your family.
 You will find links to other websites that will help you through the immigration process, as well as information about living in Canada, and becoming a Canadian optician.

 Many of our opticians have followed a similar path, joining us in Canada from abroad.
-The following video is the story of one international applicant’s journey.

 To learn more about the immigration process and becoming an optician, explore this website or contact the regulatory body for opticians in the province where you want to live.

 #13-350 103rd Street East

 The College of Opticians of Ontario

 Halifax Professional Centre

 The Dispensing Opticians Board of Newfoundland and Labrador